cjaeckel/cjaeckel.github.io/_pages/about.md

 toc_sticky: true
 ---

-After having all these things always spread around various project repos, readmes and Confluence documents, I finally got around to it and gathered things in a new home.
+After having all these things always spread across various project repos, readmes and Confluence documents, I finally got around to it and gathered things in a new home.
 And here we are...

 ---

 ### What to find here

-- Open Source Projects I am being involved with.
+- Open Source projects created by me or where I am being involved in.
-- Some personal insights seeming significant enough to me for being collected.
+- Some personal insights that appear significant enough to me for being collected somewhere.
 - Tools that I stumbled across and found handy to keep them in reach.

 ---